fortran-lang/webpage/source/learn/oop_features_in_fortran/object_based_programming_techniques.md

 ### Implementing move semantics

-Sometimes it may be necessary to make use of move instead of copy semantics i.e., create a copy of an object and then getting rid of the original.
+Sometimes it may be necessary to make use of move instead of copy semantics i.e., create a copy of an object and then get rid of the original.
 The simplest way of doing this is to make use of allocatable (scalar or array) objects,